 5 Tips That Will Save Your Favorite Sweaters

-The days are getting shorter and the air just a little bit colder, which can only mean one thing — it's officially sweater season.
+The days are getting shorter and the air a bit colder, which can only mean one thing — it's officially sweater season.

 The cozy garment is synonymous with fall and winter, but it's also known for something else.
 From shrinking in the washing machine to unsightly hanger bumps, sweaters are notorious for being difficult to care for and maintain.